-She’s an occasional commentator for Huffington Post Live and the BBC World Service and NBCC book reviewer.
+She’s a commentator for Huffington Post Live and the BBC World Service and a registered NBCC book reviewer.

 Alyssa has a Masters in Education from LIU, Brooklyn and has completed coursework towards her MFA in Creative Non-Fiction at Sarah Lawrence College.

 As seen on: